ktorio/ktor-documentation/topics/websocket.md

 <include src="lib.xml" include-id="download_example"/>
 </microformat>

 Ktor supports the WebSocket protocol and allows you to create applications that require real-time data transfer from and to the server.
-For example, you can create a [chat application](creating_web_socket_chat.md), which uses WebSockets.
+For example, WebSockets can be used to create a [chat application](creating_web_socket_chat.md).

 Ktor allows you to:
 * Configure basic WebSocket settings, such as frame size, a ping period, and so on.
-* Configure a WebSocket endpoint and specify logic for exchanging frames.
+* Handle a WebSocket session for exchanging messages between the server and client.
 * Add WebSocket extensions.
 For example, you can use the [Deflate](websocket_deflate_extension.md) extension or implement a [custom extension](websocket_extensions_api.md).